 VIOLATIONS OF MARITAL DUTIES

-Therefore, the reciprocal obligation to:
+Therefore, marriage has a reciprocal obligation to:

 - moral and material assistance;